Clean Water Act at 50: environmental gains, challenges unmet

 Lifelong Cleveland resident Steve Gove recalls when the Cuyahoga River symbolized shame — fetid, lifeless, notorious for catching fire when sparks from overhead rail cars ignited the oil-slicked surface.

-“It was pretty grungy,” said the 73-year-old, a canoeist in his youth who sometimes braved the filthy stretch through the steelmaking city.
+“It was pretty grungy,” said the 73-year-old, an avid canoeist in his youth who sometimes braved the filthy stretch through the steelmaking city.
+“When you went under those bridges where the trains were hauling coke from the blast furnaces, you had to watch for cinders and debris falling off."

-Outrage over a 1969 Cuyahoga fire — the latest in a series of environmental disasters including a 3-million-gallon oil spill off California's Santa Barbara — is widely credited with inspiring the Clean Water Act of 1972.
+It wasn't the only polluted U.S. river.
+But outrage over a 1969 Cuyahoga fire — the latest in a series of environmental disasters including a 3-million-gallon oil spill off California's Santa Barbara months earlier — is widely credited with inspiring the Clean Water Act of 1972.

+People are also reading…

 As officials and community leaders prepared to celebrate the law's 50th anniversary Tuesday near the river mouth at Lake Erie, the Cuyahoga again is emblematic.
-It represents progress toward restoring abused waterways — and challenges that remain after the act's crackdown on industrial and municipal sewage discharges and years of cleanup work.
+This time, it represents progress toward restoring abused waterways — and challenges that remain after the act's crackdown on industrial and municipal sewage discharges and years of cleanup work.

-People are also reading…

-A 1967 survey found not a single fish between Akron and Cleveland.
-Now, there are more than 70 species.
+A 1967 survey found not a single fish in the river between Akron and Cleveland.
+Now, there are more than 70 species including smallmouth bass, northern pike and muskellunge.
+Limits on eating them have been lifted.
 The Cuyahoga is popular with boaters.
 Parks and restaurants line its banks.

-Yet the river remains on a U.S.-Canada list of “hot spots" in the Great Lakes region, plagued by erosion, historic contamination, storm water runoff and sewage overflows.
+Yet the river remains on a U.S.-Canada list of degraded “hot spots" in the Great Lakes region; it's plagued by erosion, historic contamination, storm water runoff and sewage overflows.
 Toxic algae blooms appear on Lake Erie in summer, caused primarily by farm fertilizer and manure.

-The Clean Water Act established ambitious goals: making the nation's waters “fishable and swimmable" and restoring their integrity.
-It gave the newly established U.S. Environmental Protection Agency broad authority to regulate polluters.
+The Clean Water Act established ambitious goals: making the nation's waters “fishable and swimmable" and restoring their “chemical, physical and biological integrity.”
+It gave the newly established U.S. Environmental Protection Agency broad authority to set and enforce regulations.

 “We've made tremendous progress,” EPA Administrator Michael Regan said in an Associated Press interview Friday.
 “By passing the Clean Water Act, Congress solidified the importance of protecting our lakes, rivers and streams for generations to come.”

-Experts and activists agree many waterways are healthier now, and the Biden administration's 2021 infrastructure package includes $50 billion to upgrade drinking water and wastewater treatment systems, replace lead pipes and cleanse drinking water.
+Experts and activists agree many waterways are healthier than they were, and cleanups continue.
+The Biden administration's 2021 infrastructure package includes $50 billion to upgrade drinking water and wastewater treatment systems, replace lead pipes and cleanse drinking water of toxic PFAS, known as “forever chemicals.”

-The measure's crowning achievement, Salim said, is a program requiring polluting industries and sewage treatment plans to get permits limiting their releases into waters.
+The measure's crowning achievement, Salim said, is a program that requires polluting industries and sewage treatment plans to get permits limiting their releases into waters.
+EPA also set pollution standards for 50 industries.

-Yet the agency is far behind on strengthening those requirements to reflect pollution control technology improvements, said Eric Schaeffer, a former EPA enforcement chief and executive director of the Environmental Integrity Project.
+Yet the agency is far behind on strengthening those requirements to reflect pollution control technology improvements, said Eric Schaeffer, a former EPA enforcement chief and executive director of the Environmental Integrity Project, which has sued the agency over the delays.

+Two-thirds of the requirements haven't been updated in more than 30 years, the group said in a March report that blamed the outdated ones for "more pollution from oil refineries, chemical plants, slaughterhouses and other industries pouring into waterways.”
+Pollution control plans for large watersheds and regulatory enforcement are weak, it said, while EPA and state environmental agencies have endured repeated budget cuts.

-One result, Schaeffer said, is more than 50% of lake, river and stream miles periodically assessed are still impaired.
+One result, Schaeffer said, is that more than 50% of lake, river and stream miles periodically assessed are still classified as impaired.

-Regan acknowledged EPA has “some more work to do” but had an “aggressive agenda to curtail pollution."
+Regan acknowledged EPA has “some more work to do” but had an “aggressive agenda to curtail pollution and upgrade standards and enforcement policies at a pace that science allows us to do."

 The Clean Water Act prompted many states to prohibit laundry detergents containing phosphorus.
-Some had labeled Lake Erie “dead” as the soaps fueled algae blooms that killed fish.
+Some had labeled Lake Erie “dead” as the soaps fueled algae blooms that sapped oxygen and killed fish.

 The bans caused a turnaround in the 1980s.
 Erie was blue once more instead of brown.